MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-CustomNudge.md

 ```

 ## DESCRIPTION
-Custom nudges that are assigned to users appear their Briefing email messages.
-Users can mark these nudges as complete after they finish the task.
+Custom Nudges that are assigned to users appear their Briefing email messages.
+Users can mark Custom Nudges as complete after they finish the task.

 This cmdlet requires the .NET Framework 4.7.2 or later.
 To run this cmdlet, you need to be a member of one of the following roles in Azure Active Directory: